Inf2z/DriedFlower/README.md

-**DriedFlower** is a NeoForge magic-tech themed modpack, that sets in the Wastelands.
-The player's main goal is to create a portal leading to a recreated, green Overworld.
+DriedFlower is a NeoForge magic-tech themed modpack, that sets in the Wastelands.
+The player's main goal is to create a portal to the Overworld.

 ### Modpack features
 - Player starts in another dimension